genelewis/countySTATS/README.md

 ### General Code Outline
 - - - -
 In the event any of these charts need to be modified (or a new chart added), here’s a quick rundown of how the code works to create these charts.
-Again, all of this code relies heavily on the [D3.js library](https://d3js.org/); it’s helpful to have a general understanding of how D3 works (particularly with regards to its ENTER > UPDATE > EXIT strategy) before continuing on, but not necessary.
+Again, all of this code relies heavily on the [D3.js library](https://d3js.org/); *_it’s very helpful to have a general understanding of how D3 works (particularly with regards to its ENTER > UPDATE > EXIT strategy) before continuing on._*

 I’ll start by going through the code for the charts, and then briefly talk about the strategy I used in making the `countystats.html` page to display them.